Keeping life green and simple

 Trick or Treat?

-According to the Energy Saving Trust, up to £80 a year is wasted in the average home by leaving household appliances, such as TVs, on standby.
+According to the Energy Saving Trust, the average household wastes £65 a year by leaving household appliances, such as TVs, on standby.
 That's a lot of wasted electricity, especially when you consider that making just a few small changes could make all the difference.

 An increasing number and variety of consumer devices incorporate standby features.
 Often a device is in standby mode when the consumer thinks it is completely powered-down.
 Placing the power switch in the OFF position does not guarantee that a device consumes no power.
 The only way to be sure a device is not drawing power is to unplug it from the wall.